 LGBTQ attorneys need to know they are entitled to fair and equal treatment and that discrimination will not be tolerated.
 To that end, law firms should implement nondiscrimination policies that explicitly include LGBTQ individuals.
 Strong nondiscrimination policies generally cover sexual orientation, gender identity and gender expression.

 A key indicator for LGBTQ attorneys that their firms are committed to their well-being is equal employee benefits packages.
 Providing inclusive benefits shows LGBTQ attorneys that their contributions to the firm are valued on the same basis as their non-LGBTQ colleagues.
 Benefits packages generally should include insurance coverage for same-sex spouses; insurance policies that cover medical care for HIV+ and transgender individuals; and commensurate family, medical and bereavement leave.

-For many LGBTQ attorneys, the most crucial element of a firm’s LGBTQ-friendliness is its culture.
+For many LGBTQ attorneys, the most crucial element of a firm's LGBTQ-friendliness is its culture.
 Unfortunately, this element is also the most nebulous and difficult for firms to gauge and control.
-Firms can lay the groundwork for an LGBTQ-inclusive culture by establishing, for example, LGBTQ-focused affinity groups, mentorship programs and professional development programing.
+Firms can lay the groundwork for an LGBTQ-inclusive culture by establishing, for example, LGBTQ-focused affinity groups, mentorship programs and professional development programming.

 Reprinted with permission from the June 23, 2022 edition of the National Law Journal © 2022 ALM Global Properties, LLC.
 All rights reserved.
 Further duplication without permission is prohibited, contact 877-256-2472 or firstname.lastname@example.org